caitlinvk/caitlinvk.github.io/_posts/2022-03-13-matcha-latte.md

     6. Sprinkle cinnamon on top.
 ---

 This is a great alternative if you are trying to cut back on caffeine!
-Matcha has many health benefits: boosts brain function, promotes heart health, and is high in antioxidants.

 ![Drinks](https://drive.google.com/uc?export=view&id=1wQtSNXabJ2oHsdulxk6IVYfoR58Yh7ZL)